Search this Site

 Consider a visit to Die Hel if you’re staying a while in Sedgefield.
-On a rainy day when the beach doesn’t beckon, the weather will most likely improve if you take a drive inland through the Little Karoo and back in time to a spectacular forgotten spot amongst the majestic Cape Fold Mountains.
+On a rainy day when the beach doesn’t beckon, the weather will most likely improve if you take a drive inland through the Little Karoo and back in time to a spectacular forgotten spot among the majestic Cape Fold Mountains.

 We’ve done it again since living in Sedgefield and this time took overseas friends and stayed the night – it was much nicer and we then travelled back via Prince Albert and on through Meiringspoort the next day.